commentary Romans 15

 25 But now I go unto Jerusalem to minister unto the saints.
 26 For it hath pleased them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem.
 27 It hath pleased them verily; and their debtors they are.
 For if the Gentiles have been made partakers of their spiritual things, their duty is also to minister unto them in carnal things.
 28 When therefore I have performed this, and have sealed to them this fruit, I will come by you into Spain.
 29 And I am sure that, when I come unto you, I shall come in the fulness of the blessing of the gospel of Christ.

-Before going to Spain, the Apostle Paul would travel to Jerusalem with a gift of money for the poor Christians there.
-This may have been the same offering of money mentioned in 2Cor 8-9, which seems to have developed out of sincere concern and sympathy on the part of Gentile Christians in Asia for the difficulties that the Jewish Christians in Jerusalem were experiencing.
+Paul’s current mission was to travel to Jerusalem with a gift of money for the poor Christians there.
+This may have been the same offering of money mentioned in 2Cor 8-9, or it could have been a separate one.
+The Jewish Christians in Jerusalem experienced much suffering and difficulties on account of their unbelieving countrymen, such that the churches of the Gentiles, out of sincere concern and sympathy for them, decided to send them an offering of money.
 It is an excellent example of brothers in Christ preferring one another (Rom 12:10).

-In a way, Paul says, the Gentiles are indebted to the Jews, for through them new spiritual blessings unto salvation had come to all nations and bloods (Acts 17:26).
+These offerings to the first church at Jerusalem were a way of connecting the Gentile churches with the Jewish churches.
+And Paul says, the Gentiles are actually indebted to the Jews, for through them new spiritual blessings unto salvation had come to all nations and bloods (Acts 17:26).
 It is thus appropriate that Gentile Christians should share from their physical belongings and wealth.
 Being willing to share financially with those in need is a definite duty of Christians (1Tim 6:18; Heb 13:16).

 30 Now I beseech you, brethren, for the Lord Jesus Christ’s sake, and for the love of the Spirit, that ye strive together with me in your prayers to God for me; 31 That I may be delivered from them that do not believe in Judaea; and that my service which I have for Jerusalem may be accepted of the saints; 32 That I may come unto you with joy by the will of God, and may with you be refreshed.
 33 Now the God of peace be with you all.
 Amen.